transpixel/tpqz/README.md

 ## What Is It?

-TPQZ is a library of stand-alone C++ code constructs (functions, template, and classes) perhaps useful(+) for developing techy engineering-type software subsystems and applications.
+TransPixel-QuantumZ or "TPQZ" is a library of stand-alone C++ code constructs (functions, template, and classes) perhaps useful(+) for developing techy engineering-type software subsystems and applications.

+(+) at least the code was useful in some specific actual proprietary projects - outside of that, caveat consumptor.

 The original code began in support of software systems involved in 3D geometry, surveying, computer vision, photogrammetry and